-The three elements of the F.I.R.S.T.
-Program include:
+The elements of the Forge Program include:

-An Integrated Academic Program
+An Integrated Academic Program;

-A Residential Program
+A Community-Driven Residential Program;

-A Year-long 9th Grade Seminar (team taught)
+A Year-long 9th Grade Seminar (team taught with upperclassmen teaching assistants);

 Curriculum is designed to engage students to think critically, solve real-world problems and effectively communicate their solutions.
 Through project-based learning, students collaborate in asking questions, debating ideas, and collecting data.
-This engaging and rigorous academic program is designed to stimulate intellectual curiosity, promote active learning, and instill long-lasting study skills that serve as an academic foundation upon which students builds throughout their Tilton Experience.
+This engaging and rigorous academic program is designed to stimulate intellectual curiosity, promote active learning, and instill long-lasting study skills that serve as an academic foundation upon which students build throughout their Tilton Experience.